Wollffus/RedEM_PreBuild/README.md

 You will need a form of Apache distribution, here is a common user friendly one.
 - https://www.apachefriends.org/download.html

+# Want some resources for your new server? https://digitalresources.tebex.io/

 # Want to use TX Admin?
 open the Start.bat provided and remove +exec server.cfg than start the .bat